 Because I needed to heal.
 I needed to learn to love myself, forgive myself, and grieve the past so I could let it go.

-After realizing I had these insecurities, and deep rooted traumas to work through, I had a conversation with Marcus to let him know what I was going through.
+After realizing I had these insecurities and deep-rooted traumas to work through, I had a conversation with Marcus to let him know what I was going through.
 I told him I had realized how wrong I had been to assume he’d meant to hurt me like others in my past.

-Anytime I felt hurt, (which was quite frequent in the beginning) I would stop myself and ask him, “This is what I think you mean, what do you really mean,” or “when you say this, it makes me feel like____, I know that isn’t your intention.”
+Whenever I felt hurt, (which was quite frequent in the beginning) I would stop myself and ask him, “This is what I think you mean, what do you really mean,” or “when you say this, it makes me feel like____, I know that isn’t your intention.”